Non-equilibrium cumulants within model A from crossover to first-order phase transition side: APPENDIX

 \section{APPENDIX}

-\subsection{the comparison of dynamical results from diffusion equation and Langevin equation}
+\subsection{1. the comparison of dynamical results from diffusion equation and Langevin equation}

-In the critical region, the evolution of the critical mode is diffusion-like because $\omega\ll \eta$.
-Here we compare the dynamical evolution between the Langevin equation and the over-damped diffusion equation numerically.
-Neglecting the second-order derivative term with respect to time, we obtain the over-damped diffusion equation in the form of the following formula:
+In the low frequency range, the evolution of the sigma field is described by an over-damped diffusion-like equation, since $\omega\ll\eta$.
+Ignoring the second order time derivative term, the diffusion equation takes the form:

+Here we compare the numerical evolution of the sigma field using the Langevin equation as well as the over-damped diffusion equation.
 In Fig.\,\ref{diffusion}, we plot the Langevin (solid lines) dynamics of $\sigma$'s cumulants and the over-damped diffusion equation (dotted lines) with three different damping coefficients at $\mu = 200$ MeV.
 In the figure, it is shown that the differences of $\sigma$'s cumulants decrease with an increase in the damping coefficient.
 At $\eta = 7~\mathrm{fm}^{-1}$, the evolution differences between the two kinds of equations can be safely ignored.